francoabaroa/authgo/README.md

 # Authentication Service in Go

-This is a simple authentication service built in Go.
+This is a simple experimental authentication service built in Go.
 It includes functionalities such as user registration, login, and viewing all users.

 ### Requirements